syntithenai/hermod/README.md

 To minimise traffic on the network, the dialog manager enables and disables media streaming in response to lifecycle events in the protocol.
 In particular, the dialog manager ensures audio recording is enabled or disabled in sync with the ASR or Hotword services.
 However when the suite is configured to keep the hotword enabled at all times, the microphone is left enabled as well.

-(TODO) The microphone service also implements silence detection and pauses sending packets when there is no voice detected.
+The microphone service also implements silence detection and pauses sending packets when there is no voice detected.

 #### Message Reference